Prenuptial & Postnuptial Agreements

 Typically, judges and courts act favorably towards marital agreements so long as the agreements are fair, all assets and debts were disclosed and each spouse had the opportunity for representative counsel.
 However, validity and enforceability vary greatly based on the particulars of each divorce case.
 Lopsided agreements and agreements signed under duress or involving fraud will not be enforced by Illinois courts.

 To ensure your assets are well-protected, you need help from an experienced attorney who understands the applicable rules laws.
 To see how we can protect and promote your interests, schedule a no-cost initial phone consultation.
-Email us or call our office in Highland Park at to schedule yours.
+Email us or call our office in Highland Park to schedule your consultation.